ShoaibCodes17/Customer-Retention-Intelligence-System/README.md

 ## Why the model can be trusted, not just its score

-- Evaluated on a genuine **held-out test set**, separate from the folds used for model selection — avoids the optimistic bias of tuning and reporting on the same data.
+- Evaluated on a genuine **held-out test set**, separate from the folds used for model selection — avoids the bias of tuning and reporting on the same data.
-- Compared against a logistic regression baseline before committing to XGBoost.
+- Compared against a logistic regression and random forest baseline before committing to XGBoost.
-- Features were deliberately chosen to avoid label leakage: `recency_ratio` (a customer's overdue-ness relative to *their own* historical buying rhythm) is used instead of raw `recency_days`, whic[...]
+- Features were chosen to avoid label leakage: `recency_ratio` (a customer's overdue-ness relative to *their own* historical buying rhythm) is used instead of raw `recency_days`, whic[...]
 - `customer_id`, `invoice_no`, and `stock_code` are never fed to the model — they're identifiers, not behavioral signal.

 ## Explainability (SHAP)